 We’ll address some of these today in our Stash App Review.
 If your question is simply “What is the best app for investing?”, our Stash App review may help you decide.

 Did you know that according to a 2018 Forbes article, Millennial’s (born between the early 80s in the late 90s) are better at building their savings account than they are at building their portfolio?
 People know where to save money.

 It’s pretty darn easy to find a bank.
-However, researching the market and finding good stocks to invest in can be overwhelming, time-consuming and for millennial’s, according to Forbes, investing is scary.
+I mean, really, really easy.
+But is investing truly easy?
+Researching the market and finding good stocks to invest in can be overwhelming, time-consuming and for millennial’s, according to Forbes, investing is scary.
 Who can blame them?

 Then Stash presents you with a list of investment options from which to choose.
 It only takes about 10 minutes to complete the investment profile by answering questions like:

 Once you start being active with the app, Stash will feed you with tips to improve your portfolio.
 In other words, you will receive guidance on an ongoing basis so that you build a better portfolio.
-Hopefully this Stash App review has helped you.
+Hopefully this Stash App review has helped you already.